Akuli/teek/docs/getting-started.rst

 Event Loop
 ----------

 Tk is event-based.
-When you click a :class:`~tkinder.Button`, a click event is generated, and Tk processes it.
+When you click a :class:`~pythotk.Button`, a click event is generated, and Tk processes it.
 Usually that involves making the button look like it's pressed down, and maybe calling a callback function that you have told the button to run.